-After publishing the educational post, how online brokerages make money if they cut trading fees to zero, one reader mentioned that Charles Schwab has a promotion where you’ll get $2,500 free if you move $1 million over to their platform.
+After publishing the educational post, how online brokerages make money if they cut trading fees to zero, one reader mentioned that Charles Schwab had a promotion where you could get $2,500 free if you move $1 million over to their platform.
 Not bad!

-Then another reader chimed in that TD Ameritrade had an even better offer.
+Then another reader chimed in that he came across a major trading platform with an even better offer.
 So I had to take a look.

-Loyalty Is Dead: TD Ameritrade New Account Promotion Bonus
+Loyalty Is Dead: New Trading Account Promotion Bonus

 There’s just one problem, I don’t have a spare $5 million lying around.
 Do you?

-But it turns out, I just so happen to have a little over $1,000,000 available after transferring $1,000,000 to Wells Fargo to take advantage of its relationship pricing for a lower mortgage rate.
+But it turns out, I just so happened to have a little over $1,000,000 available after transferring $1,000,000 to Wells Fargo to take advantage of its relationship pricing for a lower mortgage rate.